 Below are 5 easy steps to becoming Safe Sanctuary certified:

 1. Download the complete Safe Sanctuary policy.
-Please review the policy and contact Karen Anderson, Director of Children's Ministries, if you have any questions.
+Please review the policy and contact Hannah Carter, Director of Children's Ministries, if you have any questions.

 3. Watch the Safe Sanctuary presentation online.
 The video takes approximately 20 minutes.
 Make sure your speakers are turned on.